vitalets/json-micro-schema/README.md

 Both variants are identical.

 ## Custom validators
-You can define any custom validators for your needs.
+You can declare any custom validators for your needs.
 The only rule is that it should start with `$` and don't conflict with built-in validators.
-Example of custom `$myRegexpValidator` validator:
+Example of custom `$myRegexpValidator`:
 ```json
 {
   "productId": {